--WARNINGS AND PRECAUTIONS
+----WARNINGS AND PRECAUTIONS-

 - Risk of tendinitis and tendon rupture is increased.
 This risk is further increased in older patients usually over 60 years of age, in patients taking corticosteroids, and in patients with kidney, heart or lung transplants.
 Discontinue if pain or inflammation in a tendon occurs (5.1, 8.5) - May exacerbate muscle weakness in persons with myasthenia gravis.
-Avoid use in patients with a known history of myasthenia gravis (5.2). - Anaphylactic reactions and allergic skin reactions, serious, occasionally fatal, may occur after first dose (4,5.3) - Hematologic (including agranulocytosis, thrombocytopenia), and renal toxicities may occur after multiple doses (5.4) - Hepatotoxicity: Severe, and sometimes fatal, hepatoxicity has been reported.
+Avoid use in patients with a known history of myasthenia gravis (5.2) - Anaphylactic reactions and allergic skin reactions, serious, occasionally fatal, may occur after first dose (4,5.3) - Hematologic (including agranulocytosis, thrombocytopenia), and renal toxicities may occur after multiple doses (5.4) - Hepatotoxicity: Severe, and sometimes fatal, hepatoxicity has been reported.
 Discontinue immediately if signs and symptoms of hepatitis occur (5.5) - Central nervous system effects, including convulsions, anxiety, confusion, depression, and insomnia may occur after the first dose.
-Use with caution in patients with known or suspected disorders that may predispose them to seizures or lower the seizure threshold (5.6) - Clostridium difficile-associated colitis: evaluate if diarrhea occurs (5.7) - Peripheral neuropathy: discontinue if symptoms occur in order to prevent irreversibility (5.8) - Prolongation of the QT interval and isolated cases of torsade de pointes have been reported.
+Use with caution in patients with known or suspected disorders that may predispose them to seizures or lower the seizure threshold.
+Increased intracranial pressure (pseudotumor cerebri) has been reported (5.6) - Clostridium difficile-associated colitis: evaluate if diarrhea occurs (5.7) - Peripheral neuropathy: discontinue if symptoms occur in order to prevent irreversibility (5.8) - Prolongation of the QT interval and isolated cases of torsade de pointes have been reported.
 Avoid use in patients with known prolongation, those with hypokalemia, and with other drugs that prolong the QT interval (5.9, 8.5)

--ADVERSE REACTIONS-
+-ADVERSE REACTIONS

-The most common reactions $(\ge 3\%)$ were nausea, headache, diarrhea, insomnia, constipation and dizziness (6.2).
+The most common reactions ( $\geq$ 3%) were nausea, headache, diarrhea, insomnia, constipation and dizziness (6.2).

-To report SUSPECTED ADVERSE REACTIONS, contact Ortho-McNeil-Janssen Scientific Affairs Customer Communications Center at 1-800-526-7736 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Janssen Pharmaceuticals, Inc. at 1-800-526-7736 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

--DRUG INTERACTIONS-----
+-DRUG INTERACTIONS-

-Interacting Drug Interaction Multivalent cation- Absorption of levofloxacin is decreased when the containing products tablet or oral solution formulation is taken within 2 including antacids, metal hours of these products.
-Do not co-administer the cations or didanosine intravenous formulation in the same IV line with a multivalent cation, e.g., magnesium (2.4, 7.1)

-Interacting Drug Interaction Warfarin Effect may be enhanced.
+Interacting Drug Interaction Multivalent cation- containing products including antacids, metal cations or didanosine Absorption of levofloxacin is decreased when the tablet or oral solution formulation is taken within 2 hours of these products.
+Do not co-administer the intravenous formulation in the same IV line with a multivalent cation, e.g., magnesium (2.4, 7.1) Warfarin Effect may be enhanced.
 Monitor prothrombin time, INR, watch for bleeding (7.2) Antidiabetic agents Carefully monitor blood glucose (5.11, 7.3)

--USE IN SPECIFIC POPULATIONS
+-USE IN SPECIFIC POPULATIONS-